Mouhab-dev/cs50-pset-mouhab/README.md

 # CS50 Problem sets Solutions
 Harvard's CS50: Introduction to Computer Science 2020 - solutions to every pset plus final project web track.

+You can find the materials for the course <a href='https://cs50.harvard.edu/x/2020/'>here</a> or look at the assignments specifications linked at right of every section in the table of contents. <br>

 ## Table Of Contents

 - [Problem Set 1: C](/pset1) - <a href='https://cs50.harvard.edu/x/2020/psets/1/'> Assignments 1</a>